The best thing about food is it makes it possible for you to taste experience age-old cultures and traditions in one bite.

-Thai food is one of the most popular cuisines around the globe, and one of many delicious reasons to visit Thailand, a country that makes you want to embrace everything about it.
-Whether you’re guzzling local delicacies in the markets of Bangkok, tucking into the flesh of ripe fruit while the sun rises on the beach of an island, or inhaling a fragrant coconut milk laced curry bejewelled with colourful vegetables, this guide to Thai food is your epicurean key to unlocking a world of flavour.
+Thai food is one of the most popular cuisines around the globe, and thanks to this you will find an abundance of it outside Thailand.
+Whether you’re guzzling re-creations of local delicacies found in the markets of Bangkok, or inhaling a fragrant coconut milk laced curry bejewelled with colourful vegetables, this guide to Thai food is your epicurean key to unlocking a world of flavour in your own backyard.

 Historical and cultural influences in Thai cuisine

 Throughout history, Thailand and its neighbours have all influenced each other’s cuisines.
-Up and down the country, cooking styles and methods are borrowed from whomever is across the border.
+Up and down the country, cooking styles and methods are borrowed from whoever is across the border.

 In the north, traditions from Myanmar, Laos, China, Cambodia, and Vietnam are married with local ingredients to create dishes that favour pork and seasonal vegetables.
 Recipes in the south of Thailand are evocative of India, Malaysia, and Indonesia; coconut-based dishes are simmered with spices are frequently used in those cuisines.